joelouthan/theologic.us/content/posts/3-letters-to-timothy/2020-06-10-letters-to-timothy.md

 In other words, we don't know the exact time and place of the Spirit because the Spirit is always working.
 I know that he does start early in life and continues to work on our hearts until our hearts are turned--or if we are to believe Ezekiel, when God takes our hearts of stone and gives us his soft heart and His Spirit (Ezekiel 36:25-28) so that we might die but be fully alive (1 John 5:1)

+## Apostle of Christ Jesus

-**Apostle of Christ Jesus** - Christ has sent us all as messengers.
+Christ has sent us all as messengers.
 The difference between us and the 13 Apostles is that Christ charged them specifically with a task that has been fulfilled by the Apostles not because anything they did but because of the perfect work of the One sent them.

 There are thirteen apostles in all.
 Each of them, all save for John, died gruesome horrible deaths because of their faith in the Lord Jesus Christ and the commission that was given to them and to every single Christian since the Ascension of Jesus Christ (Acts 1:6-11).
 That is: